West Central Georgia assistance programs.

 Contact the Department of Family and Children Services in your county in the central-western portion of Georgia.
 Many of the do offer some form of aid or financial assistance.
 Some examples include TANF as well as the possibility of rent and utility assistance when available for those who have applied for or receiving food stamps or TANF from the federal government or state of Georgia.
 This government run agencies can also help people apply for and learn about both Georgia and federal government programs.

 Salvation Army - Americus, which can be reached at (229) 924-5154 provides financial medical and prescription assistance, funds for paying rent, a food pantry and clothing bank, counseling, and other aid.
+There are also free Christmas gifts, clothing and furniture banks, school supplies and more.
 This branch of the Salvation Army covers all of southwest Georgia.

 Crisp County Community Service Center - Offers emergency energy bill assistance and food.
 Cordele (229) 273-641.